64kramsystem/saveriomiroddi.github.io/about.md

 layout: page
 title: About
 permalink: /about/
-last_modified_at: 2018-04-20 12:36:00
+last_modified_at: 2019-03-25 15:59:00
 ---

-I'm a backend programmer, systems/database engineer, and occasional reverse engineer at Ticketsolve.
+I'm the tech/team systems lead, backend programmer, and data model reverse engineer at Ticketsolve.

 Ticketsolve also sponsors a significant part of my open source development, including this blog.